 A dental bridge treatment solves this problem by filling the gap so that the teeth don’t constantly shift and any gaps are always filled.

 Being self-conscious of your smile is not something you have to live with.
 So many patients have said that they feel so much more confident after a dental bridge procedure.
-Dental bridges can completely restore your smile so that you can be confident wherever you go.
+South Tulsa dental bridges can completely restore your smile so that you can be confident wherever you go.

 The teeth in our mouths are anchored by very sturdy roots that grow underneath our gums.
 However, a lot of people don’t realize that these roots aren’t the only thing keeping our teeth where they need to be.
 The teeth in our mouths are also held in place by other teeth surrounding them.